garciart/network-automation/scripts/ansible_notes.md

 ## Create the Virtual Machine

+> **NOTE** - Since the focus of this tutorial is using Ansible, and for the sake of brevity, I will avoid going into great detail on how to create virtual machines or install operating systems.
+In addition, the links provided in this section are maintained y their respective companies, and contain the latest instructions for creating a VM or installing RHEL 8.

 1. Create a virtual machine, named *"ansible_control"*, per the hypervisor's instructions:

    - [Oracle VM VirtualBox User Manual](https://www.virtualbox.org/manual/ "Oracle VM VirtualBox User Manual")